iamycy/iamycy.github.io/_posts/2025-06-27-unroll-ssm.md

   6 measurements, 1 runs per measurement, 4 threads
 ```

-165.85 ms is quite slow, but it is expected.
+165.85 ms is relatively slow, but it is expected.

-## State space model formulation
+## state-space model formulation

-Before we proceed to showing the sample unrolling trick, let's first introduce the state space model (SSM) formulation of the all-pole IIR filter.
+Before we proceed to showing the sample unrolling trick, let's first introduce the state-space model (SSM) formulation of the all-pole IIR filter.
 The model is similar to the one used in the [TDF-II filter](https://iamycy.github.io/posts/2025/04/differentiable-tdf-ii/):

 $$